 This information should not be interpreted as financial advice.
 Mortgage and loan rates are subject to change.

 As a landlord there are times when you may need to raise capital quickly, whether to take advantage of an financially attractive house sale, or to raise funds for repairs to current properties.
-The solution is not always to remortgage and we have a lender who can help.

 If you want to borrow more capital without affecting your current mortgage, or you are not outside of your initial rate period and thus would be subject to early repayment charges, a second charge loan may provide the solution you are looking for.